Big Game Hunting

 It is illegal to purchase more than one bear licence in the same hunting year.

-- It is illegal to kill a cub (25 Kilograms or less) or a female
+- It is illegal to kill a cub (approximately 20.5 kg or 45 lbs.) or a female

 bear with cubs.

 - Hunting black bears within 100 metres of any man-made clearing surrounding any garbage dump is prohibited.
 However, in a provincial park, black bears may not be hunted within 300 metres of a garbage dump.